charltonaustin/blog-hugo/content/posts/2025_01_23_driven_talent_over_technical_expertise.md

 When making a hiring decision, I have learned to strike the right balance between technical expertise and other factors, such as drive and intelligence.
 Hiring individuals with deep technical knowledge is undoubtedly critical for many roles, but it's equally important to look for individuals who are motivated, driven, and eager to learn.
-In fact, if I were to hire again, I would hire for intelligence and drive or deep technical knowledge and drive, with the latter being less critical than the drive.
+In fact, if I were to hire again, I would hire for intelligence and drive or deep technical knowledge and drive, with technical knowledge being less critical than drive.

 # Finding the right balance